 Bruce missed out by two months so I was so pleased for him to win the M50's at age 54.9, after he won Bronze at Lyon.

-My category winning margin at nearly two minutes was a little disappointing in that it reflected a lack of competition.
+My category winning margin, at nearly two minutes, for a "World" title, puts a question mark on the status of these Championship's.
 There are better guys than me out there who chose not to, or could not afford, to compete.
 But it is what it is and I am proud to have a World Masters Championship crown on my palmares 😀

 Now to take on the 5000m which is going to be competitive.
 Will it be tactical? will it be a slog fest? what tactics do I employ?